 #7 SOPHIE GREEN

 Sophie Green or the art of the infrathin (at the edge of perception).
 By juxtaposing a pair of sharp-edged images, the young Londoner creates a narrative by linking two elements tied together by a colour, a vanishing line, a texture… Like two universes in a tug of war, the connections emerge with an intuitive subtlety.
-This photographic game of pairs allows Sophie Green to showcase the nuances of society; from an afro hairdressing salon to a race course, her cross-sectional perspective overlooks no social sphere.
+This photographic game of pairs allows Sophie Green to showcase the nuances of society, and to do everyday life photos; from an afro hairdressing salon to a race course, her cross-sectional perspective overlooks no social sphere.